-For stock option grants in February 2011, which were reviewed by the Committee as part of the evaluation of the 2011 total compensation of executive officers, 50% of the annualized expected value target established by the Committee was converted to an estimated number of stock options, and the remaining 50% of the annualized expected value was converted to RSUs and PRSUs.
-As noted above in the section titled Important Note Regarding Equity Grant Practices and Changes in 2010/2011, the split between stock options,

-RSUs and PRSUs was based both on comparisons to the market and the overall risk/reward tradeoff.
-This equity incentive structure in 2011 was based on stock options comprising 50% of the total incentive opportunity, time based RSUs comprising 30% of the total opportunity and, PRSUs comprising 20% of the total equity incentive opportunity.
+Equity grants made to the CEO in February 2012 were allocated such that 40% of the annualized expected value of total equity incentive compensation granted in 2012 would consist of stock options, while 20% would consist of RSUs and 40% would consist of PRSUs.
+For NEOs other than the CEO, equity grants made in February 2012 were allocated such that 40% of the annualized expected value of total equity incentives granted in 2012 would consist of stock options, while 40% would consist of RSUs and 20% would consist of PRSUs.
+As noted above in the section titled Important Note Regarding Equity Grant Practices and Changes in 2010/2011, the split between stock options, RSUs and PRSUs was based both on comparisons to the market and the overall risk/reward tradeoff.
 As the Peer Group data varies somewhat by position, the Committee generally targets the equity incentive compensation at or near the median of the Peer Groups at target performance, with an opportunity for incentive compensation to exceed the median if performance is above target.
 Typically the maximum incentive opportunity (assuming performance exceeds target and meets the maximum targets in the plan) is in the range of the 50th to 65th percentile of the Peer Groups.